moormeierz/final-project/README.md

 ![image](https://github.com/moormeierz/final-project/blob/main/images/predictions.PNG?raw=true)

+There are two major reasons why the model isn't as accurate as it could be.

 1) In baseball, teams have control of their players for 6 years once they enter the league.
 It takes 6 years for a player to earn a big contract.
 A player could be playing at an all-star level but only getting paid 500,000.

 2) Some players earn big contracts and then underperform.
 Especially older players that sign multi-year deals.
 Older players that sign huge deals usually underperform the last couple years of their contract.